mmomtchev/Forez/README.md

 *In the name of the holy and individual Trinity, I, Guido, count of Nevers and Forez, in my good and sound memory, made my will in the year of our Lord one thousand two hundred and forty one, in the month of August on the feast of Saint Lawrence (August 10), in the city called Castellanetum, in the land of Apulia, when I lay on my dying bed, in the presence of Father Guillaume of Vichy, my chaplain, and Father Guillaume of Dijon, his companion, of the order of Friars Minor (the Franciscans), Stephan, my clerk, Lord Hugues of Cicune, knight, Bernard, my comrade, Renaldo Pantino, my master servant.*

 The will is dated August 10 1241.
 The official date of his death, as it appears on the sarcophagus in the church of Monbtrison, is October 29 1241.
-It is not clear whether this is the actual date of his death or it is the date when his coffin reached back to Montbrison ([14], page 1241, 10 août).
+It is not clear what this date means - whether it is the actual date of his death, the date his coffin reaches Montbrison, or something else ([14], page 1241, 10 août).

 The original document from 1241 is not well preserved and some parts of it are missing.
 One can find a partial transcription in [12], page 46 and [14], page 1241, 10 août.
 The extrapolated parts are marked with *[]*.